TiagoSansao/real-time-chat/README.md

 * See who joins and leaves the chat
 * See who is connected in the same room as you
 * You can choose your unique name
-* Listen to a sweet sound effect when receive or send a messag
+* Listen to a sweet sound effect when receive or send a message

 > **Dependencies**
 * Node.js